Olive woodpecker: Conservation status

 According to the IUCN's red list, the olive woodpecker is classified as a species of least concern since 2004.
 This means that it is not considered globally threatened.
-In fact, this woodpecker has a considerably large range which is significantly larger than the range threshold (extent of occurrence under 20,000 km²) required for a species to be deemed Vulnerable.
+In fact, this woodpecker has a considerably large range which is significantly larger than the range threshold (extent of occurrence under 20,000 km^{2}) required for a species to be deemed Vulnerable.
 Similarly, although the olive woodpecker's population has not been officially quantified, it is reported to be common to uncommon.
-It's population size is considered far above the population size threshold (under 10,000 mature individuals) required to describe this species as threatened.
+Its population size is considered far above the population size threshold (under 10,000 mature individuals) required to describe this species as threatened.
 Current population trends do indicate a 7.7% decline in the olive woodpecker over the past 10 years.
 However, this decline is not considered rapid enough to meet the IUCN's population trend threshold (over 30% decline over 10 years, or three generations) either.
 Furthermore, the olive woodpecker is present in several protected areas: Impenetrable Forest National Park (Uganda), Kahuzi-Biega National Park (DRC), Nyungwe Forest Reserve (Rwanda), Kibira National Park (Burundi), Oribi Gorge Nature Reserve and Langeberg, Hlabeni, Balgoan and Ngoye Forest Reserves (South Africa).